OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   -  *Interval* – the length of one interval (i.e., stepsize)

--  :ref:`omedit-interactive`

-  -  Simulate with steps (makes the interactive simulation synchronous; plots nicer curves at the expense of performance)

-  -  Simulation server port

 -  Integration

   -  *Method* – the simulation solver.
 See section :ref:`cruntime-integration-methods` for solver details.

   -  *Tolerance* – the simulation tolerance.

-  -  *Jacobian* - the jacobain method to use.
+  -  *Jacobian* - the jacobian method to use.

   -  DASSL/IDA Options